Fort Hood restrictions loosen slightly with new general orders

-Fort Hood officials have changed some of the previous restrictions in the new general orders, written by Maj.
+Fort Hood officials have changed some of the previous restrictions in the new general orders put out Friday by Maj.
 Gen. Scott Efflandt, deputy commander of III Corps and Fort Hood.

 The new orders, dated May 15, made a change to the curfew, visitor policy and physical fitness policy.